-Community Solar with CleanChoice Energy
+Community Solar Membership with CleanChoice Energy

-Joining Community Solar with CleanChoice Energy doesn't change your utility provider, so subscribers still receive and pay a monthly electric bill from their utility.
-Their Community Solar bill is for the solar credits they earn based on the amount of solar energy generated by their subscription.
+Joining Community Solar with CleanChoice Energy doesn't change your utility provider or your alternative supplier, so members still receive and pay a monthly electric bill from their utility.
+Their monthly bill from CleanChoice is for the solar credits they earn based on the amount of solar energy generated by their subscription.
 The solar credits earned are applied to their utility bill to reduce the balance.
-CleanChoice Energy bills our Community Solar subscribers for credits after they receive them on their electric bill.
+CleanChoice Energy bills our Community Solar members for the solar credits at a discount after they receive them on their electric bill.

 Interested in Signing Up for Community Solar?

 Access to solar farm space is exclusive, with membership limited to qualified residents.
 Sign up today: secure your spot, join your local solar farm, and help save both money and the planet!